-Free radicals are normal byproducts of processes like metabolism that occur in your body on a daily basis.
+Free radicals are normal byproducts of processes like metabolism that are formed in your body daily.

-They often get a bad rap, but free radicals are actually essential for health.
-They perform important functions, including protecting the body from disease.
+They often get a bad rap, but free radicals are essential for your health.
+They perform important functions, including protecting your body from disease.

 They work by neutralizing excess free radicals and protecting cells from damage caused by oxidative stress.

-In addition to decreasing oxidative stress in the body, selenium may help lower the risk of certain cancers.
+In addition to decreasing oxidative stress, selenium may help lower the risk of certain cancers.

-This has been attributed to selenium’s ability to reduce DNA damage and oxidative stress, boost the immune system and destroy cancer cells ().
+This has been attributed to selenium’s ability to reduce DNA damage and oxidative stress, boost your immune system, and destroy cancer cells (

-A review of 69 studies that included over 350,000 people found that having a high blood level of selenium defended against certain types of cancer, including breast, lung, colon and prostate cancers ().
+A review of 69 studies that included over 350,000 people found that having a high blood level of selenium was associated with a lower risk of certain types of cancer, including breast, lung, colon, and prostate cancers (

 It’s important to note that this effect was only associated with selenium obtained through foods, not supplements.

 However, some research suggests that supplementing with selenium may reduce side effects in people undergoing radiation therapy.

 For example, one study found that oral selenium supplements improved overall quality of life and reduced radiation-induced diarrhea in women with cervical and uterine cancer (